Learn How to Use Lambda Functions in Python Easily and Effectively

 df['age']=df['age'].apply(lambda x: x+3)

-Here, you can see that we got the same results using different methods.
+In the above example, you can see that we got the same results using different methods.

-Lambda with Filter
+Lambda With Filter Function

 This returns a sequence of True and False, which we use for filtering the data.
 Therefore, the input size of the map() function is always greater than the output size.